 A critic for the New York Times wrote in 2008 that “It’s a Wonderful Life” was far more complex than a simple, feel-good tale about realizing your own value.
 It was also,

-…a terrifying, asphyxiating story about growing up and relinquishing your dreams, …of being trapped, of compromising, of watching others move ahead and away, of becoming so filled with rage that you verbally abuse your children, their teacher, and your oppressively perfect wife.
+“…a terrifying, asphyxiating story about growing up and relinquishing your dreams, …of being trapped, of compromising, of watching others move ahead and away, of becoming so filled with rage that you verbally abuse your children, their teacher, and your oppressively perfect wife.”

 Other critics have called it “the most terrifying Hollywood film ever made,” and “…one of the most profoundly pessimistic tales of human existence ever to achieve a lasting popularity.”

-I want to take some credit for this late-20th century/early-21st century take on the film.
+I want to take some credit for this late-20th-century/early-21st-century take on the film.
 I remember very clearly that it hit me one day out of the blue in the early 1990s — “wait a minute, sure, George Bailey’s short-term business and financial problems are solved in the film’s climax, but he’s more or less still back where he started — trapped in Bedford Falls with daily reminders of his abandoned dreams all around him.”
 Unfortunately, I wasn’t smart enough to record these revelations in print back then in order to prove that they originated with me.
 So, I just started a myth-busting, heart-unwarming podcast instead.

 I don’t know for sure, my parents aren’t telling, and the family archives and records are silent about this, but, if my memory is correct, we’ve been watching “It’s a Wonderful Life” in the Family Buzzkill for a very long time, maybe even before the increase in airing after 1976.
 My mother more or less insisted that we watch it when we were young, and then she’d tell us what a good story it was and that the story had a good moral.

 There’s another thing about “It’s a Wonderful Life” that fits in well with the aims of this podcast, and that’s asking people to recognize that it’s not just the “stars” of history who make it such a rich and important subject of study.
 It’s not just Jimmy Stewart and Donna Reed.
-We spend an awful lot of time on this show talking about how people overlook and under-value the vast numbers of lesser-known historical figures who deserve our attention.
-Winston Churchill gets painted as the sole victor in the Battle of Britain, Franklin Roosevelt ended the Depression single-handedly, John F. Kennedy put a man on the moon.
+We spend an awful lot of time on this show talking about how people overlook and undervalue the vast numbers of lesser-known historical figures who deserve our attention.
+Winston Churchill was painted as the sole victor in the Battle of Britain, Franklin Roosevelt ended the Depression single-handedly, and John F. Kennedy put a man on the moon.
 And, although I sound like cranky old Mr. Potter every time I go on about this, the “stars” are given far too much credit.
 There are countless people who are overlooked who shouldn’t be.

 And so I’d like to wrap things up by asking you to watch the fantastic performances by all the other actors in the film.
 Note especially how well they accomplish the multiple transformations they must undertake during the plot.
 First of all, there’s the simple passage of time during the story, from George getting ready to go to college in the early 1920s to the stock market crash of 1929 to the end of World War II.
 But that’s a common demand placed on actors.